Fagradalsfjall in Iceland erupted in 2021 - revealing its deep roots

 * Numbers from October 1, 2021

-Latest developments - Will the magma break out in a new area?
+Latest developments - Will an eruption break out again?

-The eruption paused on its six-month anniversary, but 9 days later, on September 27, a new earthquake episode began at the northern end of the magma dike that formed in February-March, about 5 km north of Fagradalsfjall.
-Just under 10.000 earthquakes have been detected, 16 of them between M3-M4.2 at 5-7 km depth, but they are slowly moving upwards in the crust.
-Most scientists believe that the magma is trying to find a new way out since the former feeding vent collapsed.
-Therefore, the area around Keilir mountain has now been declared a danger zone due to a possible outbreak.
+The eruption paused on its six-month anniversary on September 18, 2021, but 9 days later, on September 27, a new earthquake episode began at the northern end of the magma dike that formed in February-March, about 5 km north of Fagradalsfjall.

 Visiting the volcano

-If you are interested in coming to Iceland to visit the volcano, you might want to stay for a few days to improve your chances of good weather and visibility and the possibility to see the volcano in an active phase.
+If you are interested in coming to Iceland to visit the volcano, you might want to stay for a few days to improve your chances of good weather and visibility.

-However, if the volcano is quiet, the magnificent crater and the freshly made lava formations are a spectacular sight on their own.
-Below are some useful links with tips for preparation and how to get there.
+Even though the volcano is quiet, the magnificent crater and the freshly made lava formations are a spectacular sight on their own and a popular destination.
+Below you can find links to articles on preparation and how to get there.